-Prenatal ultrasound is generally performed for all women around 20 weeks of pregnancy.
-Earlier ultrasounds may be performed if necessary.
+Prenatal ultrasound is generally performed for all patients around 12-14 weeks of pregnancy.
+Earlier ultrasounds may be performed, if necessary.
 An ultrasound uses high-frequency sound waves that transmit through the belly via a device called a transducer to look inside the uterus.
 The ultrasound shows images of the baby, amniotic sac, placenta, and ovaries.
 Some anatomical abnormalities or birth defects can be seen on an ultrasound.